SACGF/shariant_docs/docs/integration/basics/overview.md

 # Integration Overview

-You have variant classifications in your own curation system and you want them to be in ours.
+### Your variant classifications into Shariant

-What are the basic goals here:
+Goals:

 * Ensure we can consistantly match records to variants.
 * Compare classifications (across different labs) for the same variant in a meaningful way.
 * Format the classification for submission to other databases such as Clinvar, which will have their own structure requirements.
-* (Avoid providing patient identifiable information).
+* Avoid providing patient identifiable information.

-Also we have variant classifications in our database and you want access to them in your curation system.
+### Our variant classifications into your curation system

-What are the basic goals here:
+Goals:

 * Ability to retrieve an extract from our Shariant and import it in a different track into yours and/or